StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

 # Instructions for one click deployment to Heroku
-- Create a Heroku account (if you don't have an account)- you do not need to connect a credit card to your account to enable initial deployment.
+- Create a Heroku account (if you don't have an account).
 For more questions on Heroku and what it does, please visit [here](https://www.heroku.com/what)
 - The form you fill out in Heroku have a lot of values.
 These are configuration values (also known as environment variables).
 Each value is essentially a setting.
 Some are necessary for deployment and others customize the experience in your instance of Spoke.
 For more questions about configuration values in this application visit: [here](https://github.com/MoveOnOrg/Spoke/blob/main/docs/REFERENCE-environment_variables.md).
 For more questions in general about configuration variables in Heroku, visit [here](https://devcenter.heroku.com/articles/config-vars)
 - Do not start any of the processes/dynos besides `web` (see below for non-Twilio uses)
 - The default setup is a free tier for processing and the database.
 See below for scaling and production requirements

 ## Important Note for First Time Deployers:
 - There is a variable named `SUPPRESS_SELF_INVITE` in your configuration variables in Heroku.
 When this is set to nothing, anyone can visit your app and create an organization.
-When is set to 'true', then when a person signs up and visits your app, they will not create an organization.
-On first deployment, it should be set to nothing to ensure that the you have the ability to create an organization and view the full functionality of the application.
+When it is set to `true`, this changes login/signup behavior - when a person signs up and visits your app, they will not create an organization.
+On first deployment, it should be set to nothing to ensure that you have the ability to create an organization and view the full functionality of the application.

-## Notes about auth0 configuration variable setup
+## Instructions for Auth0 configuration variable setup
-- Create an auth0 account
+- Create an auth0 account - click [here](https://auth0.com/signup) to sign up.
 - Click on `Clients`
 - Click on `+Create Client`
 - Create a name and click on click on `Single Page App` - click create